-Again, influencer marketing is deeply rooted in research of consumer behavior and how building trust with a customer is important.
+Again, influencer marketing is deeply rooted in the research on consumer behavior and how building trust with a customer is important.
 Think about the last time you purchased something because someone whose opinion you valued recommended it.
 Now think about how often you’ve purchased something blindly without knowing anything about it at all.

 As a consumer myself, not going to lie, I have fallen into the spell of influencer marketing.
 Literally, just last week I got a package of shampoo and conditioner that was recommended to me by an influencer.
 Who was she?
-A girl my age and that lives in my city, but has amassed a large following on social media because of her YouTube channel.
+A girl my age that lives in my city, but has amassed a large following on social media because of her YouTube channel.
 Also, she has really great hair.

 2. You reach a more targeted and often larger audience.

-Leveraging social media is VITAL to your business’ survival.
+Leveraging social media is VITAL to your business’s survival.
 Contemporary advertising doesn’t have the attention of people anymore.
 You’re likely to reach a larger audience on social media and when you do your research you could reach your targeted audience more effectively than any other form of advertisement.

 The Bad: Why Influencer Marketing Doesn’t Work

 Like all other strategies, they are downfalls to influencer marketing.
 The cost of influencer marketing can be very high – the average budget can reach up to five figures for most companies.
 A bad strategy can cause big damages.
-Working with the right people and using your budget intelligently are crucial.
+Working with the right people and using your budget intelligently is crucial.
 So, what have I noticed?

 1. Influencer marketing can come off as disingenuous.

 I want to start off with the scripts that influencers are usually given.
-I understand the need to control what is said about your product or brand and if you want to provide a script for a caption or a video, by all means do it.
+I understand the need to control what is said about your product or brand and if you want to provide a script for a caption or a video, by all means, do it.
 But you might want to consider hiring a great copywriter.
-It’s important to make it feel conversational and not salesy, which I see all the time.
+It’s important to make it feel conversational and not sales-y, which I see all the time.
 You can literally point out when something does not sound right or if it is read right off of a paper.

 In the Scott Disick example above, he literally copied and pasted what was given to him without editing and posted it by mistake.
 I heard he didn’t even post it at 4pm… Yikes.
-He ended up correcting in the end, but not before the entire internet had screenshots of his major fail.
+He ended up correcting it in the end, but not before the entire internet had screenshots of his major fail.

 Mind your market.
 I see people selling some crazy things: workout gear from someone who has literally never spoken about or shown anything related to working out or fashion bloggers trying to sell me vitamins or medication…

 Workout gear should be advertised on an account that promotes fitness and wellness.
 An influencer who typically posts workout videos or is tracking a fitness journey.
-Vitamins and medications should be endorsed by those with the expert knowledge of health.
+Vitamins and medications should be endorsed by those with expert knowledge of health.

-In Kim Kardashian’s case, she’s tried selling morning sickness medication on social media back in 2018.
+In Kim Kardashian’s case, she tried selling morning sickness medication on social media back in 2018.
 It’s worth noting that half of her kids were born via surrogate and the last time she was pregnant was in 2015.
 Maybe not the best advocate for that medication.
 Not to mention, she isn’t a licensed medical professional and this is prescribed medication with serious health side effects.